ongov/ontario-design-system/COMMIT-GUIDELINES.md

 It is recommended that commit messages:

-- Use the present tense ("add feature" not "added feature").
+- use the present tense ("add feature" not "added feature")
-- Use the imperative mood ("move cursor to..." not "moves cursor to...").
+- use the imperative mood ("move cursor to..." not "moves cursor to...")

-### General tip for writing commit messages
+### General tips for writing commit messages

 1. **Be Concise**: Keep your commit messages brief and to the point.
 Avoid unnecessary details.
-1. **Focus on the Why**: Explain why the change was made, not just what was changed.
+2. **Focus on the Why**: Explain why the change was made, not just what was changed.
 This helps others understand the context.
-1. **Avoid Vague Language**: Be specific about what the commit does.
+3. **Avoid Vague Language**: Be specific about what the commit does.
 Avoid terms like "fixed stuff" or "updated code".
-1. **Use Consistent Formatting**: Stick to the agreed-upon format for commit messages to maintain consistency.
+4. **Use Consistent Formatting**: Stick to the agreed-upon format for commit messages to maintain consistency.
-1. **Review Before Committing**: Take a moment to review your commit message before finalizing it.
+5. **Review Before Committing**: Take a moment to review your commit message before finalizing it.
 Ensure it accurately reflects the changes made.

 ## Semantic versioning